cafsoft/Documentation/Foundation/README.md

         return;
     }

+    // Verify that the response is an HTTPURLResponse object if (response instanceof HTTPURLResponse) {
+        var httpResponse = (HTTPURLResponse) response;

         // Check the status code
-    if (response instanceof HTTPURLResponse) {
+        if (httpResponse.getStatusCode() == 200) {
-        var httpResponse = (HTTPURLResponse) response;

             // Process the received data
-        if (httpResponse.getStatusCode() == 200) {
             if (data != null) {
                 System.out.println(data.toText());
             }